mavryk-network/taquito/docs/web3js_taquito.md

 const counter = await contract.storage();
 ```

-This is another point that shows how different the Ethereum and the Tezos blockchains are.
+This is another point that shows how different the Ethereum and the Mavryk blockchains are.
 On Ethereum, the contract has to implement getter functions to return values from its storage and make them available to dapps.
-On Tezos, the whole storage is always available, and developers don't have to add view functions to their contracts to make the storage values available.
+On Mavryk, the whole storage is always available, and developers don't have to add view functions to their contracts to make the storage values available.

 ## Call the increment method on the contract instance